ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-16-propagating-cloud-based-application-development.md

 In,the IaaS model, the service provider is, as the name implies, providing the infrastructure for your applications.
 This model is ideal if you occasionally need extra data processing space.
 You only pay for the extra processing space when you need it, which saves you money by right-sizing your processing capability.

 More of the management is handed off to the service provider in the PaaS model.
 You manage your applications and data, and the vendor handles everything else.
 The advantages of this model include the ability to scale processing (and cost) on demand.
-Because the service provider maintains the hardware, you’re saved the expense associated with hardware maintenance.
+Because the service provider maintains the hardware, you're saved the expense associated with hardware maintenance.
 In fact, a [survey of federal IT executives](http://www.forbes.com/sites/joemckendrick/2013/11/20/cloud-computing-may-save-u-s-federal-government-20-billion-a-year-but-theres-more-to-it-than-just-cost-savings/) estimates that using this model for application development can cut costs by $20.5 billion a year.

 If you have people to maintain your hardware and your staff needs to work collaboratively, the SaaS model may be your best option.
 This model allows your users to run programs in the cloud managed by the service provider, which ensures compatibility for your users and reduces licensing costs.
 This is the model used by many online banking applications.